-Working people are protected against discrimination and harassment on the basis of actual or perceived disability.
+Working people are protected against discrimination and harassment on the basis of an actual or perceived disability.
 We have represented many disabled people in achieving compensation and job protection when they have been treated unlawfully.
 Employment lawyers at Galfand Berger are here to help you and protect you from disability discrimination and harassment.

 It is unlawful to retaliate against you if you have requested an accommodation.
 If you feel that you have been retaliated against, document that in writing and send the complaint to your management and human resources department.

-Many companies have policies regarding any discrimination, harassment or retaliation in their company handbook.
-Likewise, they may have reporting requirements, which may require you to follow a certain procedure.
-You should request the company to take action to stop and correct discrimination, harassment, or retaliation.
-You should follow those procedures and document your actions in writing.
-Failure to follow those procedures may lead to a denial of your rights to recover legal damages for the improper action of the company.
+Many companies have policies regarding any discrimination, harassment or retaliation that occurs in their company handbook.
+Likewise, they may have reporting requirements, which may mandate you to follow a certain procedure.
+You should request that the company take action to correct and stop any discrimination, harassment or retaliation that is occurring.
+You should follow the procedures and document your actions in writing.
+Failure to follow the procedures may lead to a denial of your rights to recover legal damages for the improper action of the company.

-There is a limited time in which you can bring a claim for discrimination, harassment, or retaliation.
-You must file your claim with the Equal Employment Opportunity Commission (EEOC) under Title VII of the Civil Rights within 180 days of the last act of discrimination and/or the same holds true for filing a state claim with the Pennsylvania Human Relations Commission (PHRC).
+There is a limited time in which you can bring a claim for discrimination, harassment or retaliation.
+You must file your claim with the Equal Employment Opportunity Commission (EEOC) under Title VII of the Civil Rights within 180 days of the last act of discrimination.
+The same holds true for filing a state claim with the Pennsylvania Human Relations Commission (PHRC).
 However, if you file a claim with the PHRC within 180 days of the last act of discrimination or harassment, you can file a claim with the EEOC within 300 days of the last act of discrimination or harassment.